ActMatSMlab/Model_B_with_colored_noise_code/README.md

 ****###---Included Simulation Data : -****

-Manuscript_data.zip - Contains the data required to reproduce all figures from the simulation in the accompanying paper.
+Manuscript_data.zip - Contains the data required to reproduce all figures in the accompanying paper.